projectshift/shift-boiler/docs/config.md

 This section has all the debug functionality disabled by default, since we are running in production mode.
 Some of these settings should be overridden in development and testing mode which is exactly what default `DevConfig` in `TestingConfig` do.

-  * `TIME_RESTARTS`: will print time in seconds since last app restart/reload which is useful in dev mode to optimize pp load times.
+  * `TIME_RESTARTS`: will print time in seconds since last app restart/reload which is useful in dev mode to optimize app load times.
   * `TESTING`: will indicate your app is running in test mode
   * `DEBUG`: sets flask to debug mode
   * `DEBUG_TB_*` Controls different settings of [flask-debugtoolbar](http://flask-debugtoolbar.readthedocs.io/en/latest/).
 See debug toolbar documentation for a list of available settings.